HariSekhon/Jenkins/README.md

         // see groovy files under vars/ for more documentation, details and many more useful functions }
     }

     stage('Advanced Example'){
       steps {
         // run individual login functions instead of login()

         // log in to GCP cloud with a service account key gcpActivateServiceAccount()
         // set up GOOGLE_APPLICATION_CREDENTIALS keyfile for 3rd party apps like Terraform gcpSetupApplicationCredentials()

         // log in to DockerHub
         dockerLogin()

         // log in to AWS Elastic Container Registry dockerLoginECR()

         // log in to Google Container Registry dockerLoginGCR()

         // flexible custom targeted binary downloads instead of convenience functions like downloadTerraform(), downloadJenkinsCLI():
         //
         // download, extract and install a specific version of a binary to /usr/local/bin if root or $HOME/bin if run as a user
         // here ${version} is a variable previously defined, while {os} and {arch} with no dollar sign are auto-inferred placeholders installBinary(url: "https://releases.hashicorp.com/terraform/${version}/terraform_${version}_{os}_{arch}.zip", binary: 'terraform')
         installBinary(url: "$JENKINS_URL/jnlpJars/jenkins-cli.jar")

         // run a script with locks to prevent another script or deployment happening at same time
         // newer runs will wait to acquire the locks, older pending runs will be skipped
         // third arg is optional to time out this script after 30 minutes scriptLockExecute('/path/to/script.sh', ['deployment lock', 'script lock'], 30)

         // GitOps update docker image version for app1 & app2 in Kubernetes Kustomize, images served from GCR registry gitKustomizeImage(["$GCR_REGISTRY/$GCR_PROJECT/app1", "$GCR_REGISTRY/$GCR_PROJECT/app2"])

-        // parallelize syncs for deployments
+        // parallelizes deployments by triggering syncs before deployment wait
-        argoSync('app1')
+        // if you want to save an extra 30 secs, use 2 parallel stages for these 2 syncs argoSync('app1')
         argoSync('app2')

         // waits on each app being fully deployed and passing healthchecks argoDeploy('app1')
         argoDeploy('app2')
       }
     }

   }

   // send notifications on broken builds and recoveries post {
     failure {